wesside123/vending-docker/README.md

 6. Click "Import" from the top navigation.

-7. Click "Choose File" and select the vending.sql file from the cloned repo.
+7. Click "Choose File", select the "vending.sql" file from the root of the project and click "Go".

 ## Usage